NiraOra/AIhackathon/README.md

 ## Future

 In the future, I would like to develop this into an extension so that people do not need to input an article into the chatbot and can instead access the website directly.

-I was not able to do this on time, so I would like to put it out here.
+I would also like to implement semantic routing to filter any explicit content mentioned within the article and anything that is specifically racist/politically influential.